 Under such a situation, the relations between Russia and Japan was strained to the breaking point.

-On 18, April 1901, Onisaburo Deguchi, a spiritual leader of Oomoto religion visited Katsutate Nagasawa, a Shinto priest of Yamanashi shrine in Shizuoka Prefecture.
+On 18, April 1901, Deguchi Onisaburo , a spiritual leader of Oomoto visited Katsutate Nagasawa, a Shinto priest of Yamanashi shrine in Shizuoka, Japan.

-Nagasawa intended to invoke a Shinto god to possess Onisaburo and to ask the god the future of the relations between Russia and Japan.
+Nagasawa intended to invoke a Shinto God to possess Onisaburo and to ask God the future relation between Russia and Japan.

-After confirming that Onisaburo was possessed by a Shinto god, Nagasawa asked him the relation between Russia and Japanese in the future.
+After confirming that Onisaburo was possessed by God, Nagasawa asked him the future relation between Russia and Japan.

-"The peace will come by September in the second year of war."
+Peace will come by September in the second year of war.

 The above questions and answers lasted for about two hours.

-According to Nagasawa, the divine spirit which possessed Onisaburo at this time was a god of a Shinto shrine "Iwashimizu Hachimangū" in Kyoto.
+According to Nagasawa, the divine spirit which possessed Onisaburo at that time was God of a Shinto shrine “Iwashimizu Hachimangū” in Kyoto.

 Iwashimizu Hachiman Shrine, Kyoto, Japan.

-Onisaburo answered to Nagasawa's question in detail from the Russia's plan of operations to the diplomatic negotiations.
+Onisaburo answered to Nagasawa’s question in details from the Russia’s plan of operations to the diplomatic negotiations between Russia and Japan.